 Our overarching aim is that we want our children to be able to think like scientists, talk like scientists, read like scientists and write like scientists.
-The Hamilton Trust resources, as well as providing opportunities for this to be developed in science lessons, also link science learning to other subject areas where appropriate, particularly Maths, Design and Technology (D&T) and English, but also Physical Education (P.E.), History, Computing and Art.

 By providing opportunities for exploration, children, regardless of their previous experiences, are able to gain first-hand experiences and build on their own scientific knowledge and understanding, which can then be built upon through discussions with their peers and class teacher, and further developed through the teaching and learning of new knowledge, which is then explored and tested out through investigative work.
 Children are encouraged to work collaboratively, to ask questions and develop ways of answering them in order to drive their learning forward.

-The Hamilton Trust scheme also provides opportunities for children to revise and recall their prior learning as they move through school.
+Our science curriculum also provides opportunities for children to revise and recall their prior learning as they move through school.
 This is usually through quizzes, games or other practical activities.
 These activities provide explicit opportunities for children to make direct links between prior and current learning.

 Another way in which we aim to meet the needs of all learners in science is through consistency.
 In every classroom throughout KS1 and KS2 you will see EnquiringScience4All posters (https://seerih-innovations.org/enquiringscience4all/) displaying the five enquiry types.
 You will also see Primary Science Teaching Trust (PSTT) symbols (https://pstt.org.uk/resources/curriculum-materials/enquiry-skills) highlighting the working scientifically skills.
 Teachers are encouraged to refer to these during lessons and as children move through school, the aim is for them to develop an immediate recognition of the symbols and their meaning.
 Every unit of science also has an accompanying @MrWebbCornish vocabulary mat.
 These dual coded word mats aid memory and recall of scientific vocabulary, as every time a key word appears, regardless of the unit or year group, it is accompanied by the same black and white image taken from The Noun Project (https://thenounproject.com/).